 - Use data to inform policy, planning, practice and professional development.

-Enhance systems of prenatal through grade 3 leadership
+Enhance systems of prenatal through grade three leadership

 Well-supported state and regional leadership is critical to ensuring best outcomes for Minnesota’s children.
-Through the Pre-K to Grade 3 Initiative, Early Learning supports school, community and district leadership in expanding the knowledge base that includes early childhood development and age-appropriate best practice in curriculum, instruction, assessment and data.
+Through the Prekindergarten through Grade Three (P3) Initiative, Early Learning supports school, community and district leadership in expanding the knowledge base that includes early childhood development and age-appropriate best practice in curriculum, instruction, assessment and data.
 Early Childhood Special Education Centers of Excellence are regionally positioned to ensure that early childhood professionals will have the knowledge, skills and supports necessary to be effective in their respective roles in order to increase the probability that young children with disabilities and their families achieve positive outcomes.

 Expand access to high-quality education, services and instructional time for all children

 Minnesota has made great strides in expanding access to high-quality education for children.
-Expanded preschool funding increases access to programming for 6,160 three- and four-year-olds annually through voluntary pre-kindergarten and school readiness plus.
+Expanded preschool funding increases access to programming for 7,160 3- and 4-year-olds, annually through voluntary prekindergarten and school readiness plus.
 Early Learning Scholarships increase access to Parent Aware-rated programs statewide for more than 10,000 children annually.

 Strengthen and align instruction, assessment and curriculum